Role of PH in soil [Nutrient Availability]

-Availability of all nutrient depend on soil PH.
-Generally macro nutrients with Mo availability increase as soil PH increase.
-On the other hand, availability of micro nutrient except Mo decreases with the increases of soil PH.
+Availability of all nutrients depends on soil PH.
+Generally macronutrients with Mo availability increase as soil PH increase.
+On the other hand, the availability of micronutrients except Mo decreases with the increase of soil PH.
 This is suitable PH for available of all nutrient is around 6.5 7.5.

 P availability: These element (p) availability is maximum when soil PH range 6 7.5.
 The availability of P in acid soils (low PH) is hamper due to formation of Fe, Al, Mn phosphate.